The following are best practices in how you build and architect your serverless solutions using Azure Functions.

 Whenever possible, refactor large functions into smaller function sets that work together and return responses fast.
 For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit; it is common for webhooks to require an immediate response.

-- Leverage Durable functions by designing granular Function App structure to avoid extensive runtime.
+- Leverage Durable functions by designing a granular Function App structure to avoid extensive runtime.

 - Pass the HTTP trigger payload into a queue to be processed by a queue trigger function.
 This approach allows you to defer the actual work and return an immediate response.